 Nalanda, a very old university

 The Buddhist monastery complex at Nalanda, in today’s Indian state of Bihar, was a center of learning founded in the fifth century CE.
 Archaeological excavations which begun in 1915 has revealed temples, lecture and meditation halls, libraries and gardens, together with a trove of sculptures, coins, seals and inscriptions.
-Subjects taught here included the Vedas, logic, Sanskrit grammar, medicine, fine arts, astronomy, mathematics, politics and epistemology, but above all it was a center of Buddhist learning which flourished under the Gupta empire, 240-590 CE, despite the Hindu commitments of the Gupta rulers.
+Subjects taught here included the Vedas, logic, Sanskrit grammar, medicine, fine arts, astronomy, mathematics, politics and epistemology.
+Above all, however, it was a center of Buddhist learning which flourished under the Gupta empire, 240-590 CE.
 [Read more: “Indian mathematics“] Much of our knowledge of Nalanda comes from the writings of Chinese monks who came here to study in the seventh century.
-He described the nine storey library as “soaring into the clouds.”
-The university had some 2,000 professors and 10,000 students who all were accommodated in dormitories.
-Nalanda was the first educational institution to conduct rigorous entrance exams.
+At the height of its prominence the university had some 2,000 professors and 10,000 students who all were accommodated in dormitories.
+Nalanda was the first educational institution to conduct entrance exams.
 The fortunes of the university declined after the Gupta rulers and in the 1190s it was destroyed by invading armies from Central Asia.

 15 Minute History, “The era between the empires of ancient India”